 5. Honesty and clarity of thought is a must in a new relationship

 When you get into a relationship after divorce, it is extremely essential that you be honest and you have clarity of thought.
 These qualities are something that every person looks for in a potential partner.
-Thus, even your new partner must be expecting honesty from you and clear expression of your inner thoughts and desires.
+Thus, even your new partner must be expecting honesty from you and a clear expression of your inner thoughts and desires.
 Do not disappoint him/her if you want your new relationship to last.

 6. New relationships are more complicated to handle

 As a divorcee, you think that you will be able to handle any sort of relationship.
-Well, then you are wrong, because you must realise that all relationships are not the same.
+Well, then you are wrong because you must realize that all relationships are not the same.
 Your new relationship will likely be more complicated than the previous one.
-The reasons for the complications can be: Your maturity, the opinion of your relatives or close friends, emotions and needs of your children and other such responsibilities.
+The reasons for the complications can be Your maturity, the opinion of your relatives or close friends, emotions and needs of your children and other such responsibilities.
 You will not be as easy-going as you were in your first relationship, which might complicate things.
 But the keys to a post-divorce relationship is finding trust all over again.